 Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Consent holder must operate in accordance in Injection Operation Management Plan Receipt of satisfactory information Yes 2.
-The consent holder shall ensure that the exercise of this consent does not result in contaminants reaching any useable fresh groundwater Assessment of injection records and results of groundwater sampling and analysis programme Yes (limited data for assessment) 3.
-Provision of records for discharge volumes, rates, and pressures Receipt of well discharge data Not exercised 4.
-Chemical analysis of discharge and submission to the Council Receipt of discharge analysis results Not exercised 5.
+The consent holder shall ensure that the exercise of this consent does not result in contaminants reaching any useable fresh groundwater Assessment of injection records and results of groundwater sampling and analysis programme Yes 3.
+Provision of records for discharge volumes, rates, and pressures Receipt of well discharge data Yes 4.
+Chemical analysis of discharge and submission to the Council Receipt of discharge analysis results Yes 5.
 The injection of fluids shall not fracture any overlying geological seal Review and analysis of injection data Yes 6.
 Lapse condition Consent exercised N/A 7.
-Review provision N/A N/A res pect of this consent pliance and environmental performance in e performance in respect of this consent N/A N/A
+Review provision Review initiated N/A erall assessment of consent com pect of this consent High Ove erall assessment of administrativ High